 All land in Lao PDR belongs to the population as a whole.
 The state administers the land on the people’s behalf, and individuals and organizations access land through land-use rights.
 Recent land titling programs have formalized permanent land-use rights in urban and peri-urban areas, and land allocation programs have formalized temporary land-use rights for agricultural and forest land.
 Communal tenure, which is common in rural areas, has not been formalized.
-Individual use rights in rural areas are short term and insecure.
+Individual use rights in rural areas are short-term and insecure.

 Land concessions to foreign investors are controversial in Lao PDR due to their social and environmental impacts.
 The Government of Lao PDR (GOL) has expressed its intention to address these issues when revising the land law.
 Although draft amendments were submitted to the National Assembly in 2012, the revisions have not yet been adopted.

-- Support overarching strategies for meaningful public participation and benefit-sharing in development of land and natural resources.
 Most of the proposed development of hydropower, minerals and forest-based programs will be implemented in remote areas of the country where poverty levels are high and people depend heavily on natural resources for subsistence.
 One notable forest program is REDD+, a program of the Forest Carbon Partnership Facility that builds upon the original Reducing Emission from Deforestation and Forest Degradation (REDD) program to include support for conservation, sustainable forest management and enhancement of forest carbon stocks.
 The GOL often grants land concessions in rural areas where local communities are less able to assert their interests in the land and natural resources than the concessioners can over the land that GOL is providing to them.
-Even when welldrafted legislation provides for community consultation and participation in GOL decisions on investment and development of natural resources, in practice benefit sharing and support for local partnerships and other forms of community engagement are extraordinarily difficult to implement effectively.
+Even when well-drafted legislation provides for community consultation and participation in GOL decisions on investment and development of natural resources, in practice benefit sharing and support for local partnerships and other forms of community engagement are extraordinarily difficult to implement effectively.
 Possible solutions – including capacity-building, legal literacy training, access to legal resources to support meaningful local participation and technical assistance in enterprise development – will require the GOL to develop comprehensive strategies and pay focused attention to implementation.
 Drawing on experience with the large hydropower project, Nam Theun 2, and projects in other countries, donors can assist the GOL by helping design an overarching strategy and cross-sector approach to ensure that local communities, particularly the poorest and most marginalized, are able to participate meaningfully in developing natural resources and that benefit-sharing is locally relevant, democratically controlled and long-term.
 Large initiatives, such as USAID’s Feed the Future program and the REDD+ program, offer potential opportunities to extend existing projects.
 Extension activities could include building the capacity of local communities to do the following: secure rights to land and natural resources; negotiate with the government, project planners and potential investors regarding land use and development opportunities; and develop systems for local governance of natural resources.

-- Support for comprehensive legal frameworks and governance structures for water, forests and minerals.
 The GOL is in the process of creating and revising the legal frameworks governing water, forests and minerals and has identified two needs: (1) to protect and strengthen community rights to those natural resources; and (2) to protect against negative impacts that could result from development of natural resources.
 In particular, the GOL has struggled to develop the institutional support needed to implement laws, especially provisions that address mapping and monitoring natural-resource use and enforcement of local rights and environmental protections.
 Allocations of rights to exploit natural resources through concessions, licenses and leases should, in the interests of transparency and conflict avoidance, include verification and audit requirements and be subject to local review.
 Donors can draw on experience from other countries to help the GOL identify and address gaps and establish necessary governance bodies and mechanisms for control and enforcement of rights to natural resources.
 In addition to providing support for legal frameworks, donors should continue efforts to assist the government in creating and strengthening core institutions at the local level as well as appropriate links between the institutions and the public.

-- Support small-scale and artisanal mining.
 Many rural residents supplement their income by engaging in small-scale and artisanal mining on a part-time or seasonal basis.
 A significant percentage (as high as 75% in some surveys) of these miners are women.
 Much of the small-scale and artisanal mining sector operates without regulatory oversight, leaving significant potential for negative outcomes: exploitation of miners by middlemen trading in raw minerals; dangerous mining practices; and environmental degradation.
 Donors can assist the GOL in creating appropriate strategies for developing the small-scale and artisanal mining sector.
 Technical assistance is needed to help draft and implement legislation and pilot programs to regularize artisanal mining rights and provide small business development support, with particular attention to supporting women miners.
 Technical assistance is also needed to establish and implement appropriate safety standards for miners and the communities in which they operate and to ensure that environmental standards are enforced.

 Despite its mostly mountainous terrain and limited arable land, Lao PDR is primarily a rural and agricultural society.
 Most Lao citizens rely on subsistence agriculture for their food and livelihoods.
 Only 10% of Lao PDR’s land is classified as agricultural, while 77% of the population works in the agricultural sector, mostly on family farms.
 Urbanization is estimated to be 5% annually.
 Although it is still considered a least developed country, Lao PDR has grown economically and has made significant progress in poverty reduction since the 1990s.
 Land degradation and unexploded ordnance, especially in the most remote areas, present additional challenges to accessing agricultural land.